-1 As soon as you wake up, say the following:
+As soon as you wake up, say the following dhikr, in addition to the adhkār of waking up:

 There is no god worthy of worship but Allah.
 He is Alone and He has no partner whatsoever.
 To Him Alone belong all sovereignty and all praise.
 He is over all things All-Powerful.
 All praise be to Allah and Allah is free from imperfection.
 There is no god but Allah.
 Allah is the Greatest.
 There is no power (in averting evil) or strength (in attaining good) except through Allah.
 O Allah, forgive me.